bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/02 - pimp my grid/README.md

 What did we do?

-First, in the `Plot Config: Grid` node, we set the `background color` to the special value `transparent`:
+First, in the `Plot Config: Grid` node, we set the `background color` to the special value `transparent`, it will make the image RGBA:\
 ![transparent background](./details/detail%20-%20part%203%20-%20background.jpg)

 Then, we pipe the `grid` output from `XY Plot: Render` to the standard node `Split Image with Alpha`, then IMAGE and MASK to `ImageCompositeMasked`: